ai-pipestream/pipestream-frontend/docs/technical/Platform_Shell_Backend.md

 ### 3.2.
 Service Routing Patterns

-The platform-shell uses `@connectrpc/connect-express` to define Connect-RPC routes for each gRPC service in `src/routes/connectRoutes.ts`.
+The pipestream-frontend uses `@connectrpc/connect-express` to define Connect-RPC routes for each gRPC service in `src/routes/connectRoutes.ts`.

 **Client Allocation Pattern:** Clients are created **on-demand for each request** rather than as singletons.
 This pattern:
 - Allows dynamic transport resolution per request